-Many air fryer recipes call for brining the chicken wings, or marinating, or cooking on multiple temperatures.
+Many air fryer wing recipes call for brining the chicken, or marinating, or cooking at multiple temperatures.
 What makes this air fryer chicken wings recipe so easy?

 This post may include affiliate links.
 For more info, see my disclosure here.